vlang/v/vlib/regex/README.md

 - `F_BIN`: parse a string as bytes, utf-8 management disabled.

-- `F_EFM`: exit on the first char match in the query, used by the find function
+- `F_EFM`: exit on the first char match in the query, used by the find function.
-- `F_MS`: match only if the index of the start match is 0, same as `^` at the start of query string
+- `F_MS`: match only if the index of the start match is 0, same as `^` at the start of the query string.
-- `F_ME`: match only if the end index of the match is the last char of the input string, same as `$` end of query string
+- `F_ME`: match only if the end index of the match is the last char of the input string, same as `$` end of query string.
 - `F_NL`: stop the matching if found a new line char `\n` or `\r`

 ## Functions

 ### Initializer

-These function are helper that create the `RE` struct, the struct can be manually create if you need it
+These function are helper that create the `RE` struct, a `RE` struct can be created manually if you needed.

 **Simplified initializer**